bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "It will not be subtracted from the final payment listed in the assignment - consider it an investment we are willing to make."

 The smile Adrex observed on Morenfein's face had several meanings; 'yes, we have a lot of money', 'do not mess with us', but most worrisome: 'we own you until this is done'.

 The first he was used to - their service wasn't exactly cheap, and the people who bought it had more than they paid.
 The second wasn't unfamiliar to them either, since their clients came in with these large sums of money, and they really expected the service to be top notch.
 But they never had anyone come up and pay this much up front.
 Adrex had to swallow ones.
 They really wanted this mobile trap device, or whatever he was to call it, and they were dead serious about getting it.

-He looked towards his mentor, who had picked up the pouch in the top, weighing it in her hand with a few, light shakes.
+He looked towards his mentor, who had picked up the pouch at the top, weighing it in her hand with a few, light shakes.
 As she started to nod she sat the it down at the table.

 "Yeh' have yeh'self a deal, mr. Derret." she said as she put it back on the counter before continuing.
-"But as yeh' hear, we don't have it stash out in the back - this'll take some time to make."
+"But as yeh' heard, we don't have it stash out in the back - this'll take some time to make."
 She placed her left arm on the table as she looked to the scroll next to the pouch.
 "If it should be tested for practical use, be mass-producible, and live up to those expectations..." she nodded her head a few times.
 "...
 I'd say we'll be need'n two months."